adaltas/node-nikita/packages/engine/src/registry.coffee.md

 Options:

-* `parent` (boolean)
+* `local` (boolean)
   Search action in the parent registries.
 * `partial` (boolean)
   Return true if name match a namespace and not a leaf action.

       obj.registered = (name, options = {}) ->
-        name = [name] if typeof name is 'string' return true if options.parent and parent and parent.registered name cnames = store
+        name = [name] if typeof name is 'string' return true if not options.local and parent and parent.registered name, options cnames = store
         for n, i in name
           return false if not cnames[n]? or not cnames.propertyIsEnumerable(n)